 We began to practice "Off" and "Take it!" when Badger was very young.
 (Note: With a large breed puppy, long sleeves and leather gloves are a big help until he gets the idea!)
 As he learned what "Off" meant, I gradually varied the game, sometimes putting the treat on the floor, sometimes on his paw, sometimes saying other things before "Take it!"
 All this made him learn to watch me closely and listen to what I was saying.

 When he was very consistent with the command, we began to practice it with the chickens, for many months on-leash.
-If he stuck his nose in the nest box, or up a chicken's butt, I would tell him "Off", then as he backed off, "Sit!"
-When he sat and looked at me, he got a treat with the permission to "Take it!"
+If he stuck his nose in the nest box or up a chicken's butt, I would tell him "Off," then as he backed off, "Sit!"
+When he sat and looked at me, he got a treat with permission to "Take it!"

 Teaching "Home Base"

-Your dog should have a secure place he can go when he needs to be separated from the chickens, or if you need to keep him away from strangers or any dangerous situation.
+Your dog should have a secure place he can go when he needs to be separated from the chickens or if you need to keep him away from strangers or any dangerous situation.
 If he'll be kept up for long periods, it should be a large kennel or pen.
-But the principal of learning to go inside voluntarily is the same.
+But the principle of learning to go inside voluntarily is the same.